 Understanding your financial situation will help you make better long-term choices regarding loans as you pay for your college education.

 Elective borrowing affects borrowers’ average debt

-A large contributor to the issue of a high average debt for AU grads is elective borrowing—private loans taken outside of the federal financial aid process.
+A large contributor to the issue of high average debt for AU grads is elective borrowing—private loans taken outside of the federal financial aid process.
 A small number of students who chose to take out private loans, many of whom didn’t even apply for financial aid, drastically skews the student loan indebtedness average for AU’s graduating class.
 On average, these few borrowers take out private loans averaging two to three times the rate of federal borrowers.
 As a result of greater awareness, financial literacy, and more informed choices, the number of students taking private loans and their average debt is declining.

 Should you take out private loans?
 The best way to know is to apply for financial aid.
 Last year, one in four AU students who borrowed through private loans did not demonstrate any financial need and/or did not even apply for financial aid.
 Students who only borrow through federal loans have a lower average indebtedness at graduation.

 Utilize the tools and resources available to you

 Student debt, loan rates and college affordability have captured the media headlines, but know how loans will affect you personally and don't let the headlines consume you.
-There are options already available to provide students with the tools and resources needed to understand and negotiate their personal finances for a lifetime of financial well-being.
+There are options already available to provide students with the tools and resources needed to understand options and choose a lifetime of financial well-being.